Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Results

-Concerning quality aspects, 38\% of the works explicitly discuss antipattern detection utilizing methods such as LLM-based architectural smell refactoring, AI-based detection, and rule-based learning (\textbf{RQ$_{2.2}$}).
-In particular, \oscite{Mino24} and \oscite{Pandini25} use LLM to detect antipattern.
+Concerning quality aspects, 38\% of the works explicitly discuss antipattern detection using methods such as LLM-based architectural smell refactoring, AI-based detection, and rule-based learning (\textbf{RQ$_{2.3}$}).
+In particular, \wlcite{Mino24} and~\wlcite{Pandini25} use LLM to detect antipatterns.

-Concerning refactoring as a means of removing smells and improving overall software quality, \oscite{Jose24} and \oscite{Supekar24} use LLM to aid in refactoring efforts.
-Moreover, \oscite{Ivers25} are the only authors who use an external tool (EM-Assist) to aid in refactoring, in conjunction with LLMs.
+Concerning refactoring as a means of removing smells and improving overall software quality, \wlcite{Jose24} and~\wlcite{Supekar24} use LLM to aid in refactoring efforts.
+Moreover, \wlcite{Ivers25} are the only authors who use an external tool (EM-Assist) to aid in refactoring, in conjunction with LLMs.

 Similarly, studies that perform architectural reconstruction rely on LLM to achieve this.
-More specifically, \oscite{Johansson24} used LLM to map code components to a specific architecture, while \oscite{Rukmono24} used LLM to recover the deductive software architecture.
-Finally, only \oscite{Pandini25} reported the use of external tools, validating the observation that LLMs are increasingly being used to recover architectural knowledge and are decreasing in strictly classical tools.
+More specifically, \wlcite{Johansson24} used LLM to map code components to a specific architecture, while~\wlcite{Rukmono24} used LLM to recover the deductive software architecture.
+Finally, only~\wlcite{Pandini25} reported the use of external tools, validating the observation that LLMs are increasingly being used to recover architectural knowledge and are decreasing in strictly classical tools.